Monthly updates for May 2017

 Windows Server Container support on Azure Service Fabric is now generally available with the Service Fabric runtime 5.6 and SDK 2.6 release.

 Version 2.6.204 of the Azure Service Fabric SDK is now available, along with the 5.6.204 runtime that rolled out to Azure clusters worldwide.

-Azure IoT Hub Device Provisioning simplifies the enrolment process by enabling organisations to automatically register and provision their devices to IoT Hub.
-It will be a secure and scalable way to save time and resources.
+Azure IoT Hub Device Provisioning simplifies the enrollment process by enabling organizations to automatically register and provision their devices to IoT Hub.
+It'll be a secure and scalable way to save time and resources.

 With minimal effort, users will be able to add Application Insights to their Azure functions and have a powerful tool for monitoring applications.

 Azure Functions Runtime will soon be in preview.
 The Runtime release will extend the innovations in Functions to devices on premises, or anywhere outside the Azure cloud.